skulpt/skulpt/introduction.rst

 a **virtual machine**.
 Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.

-There are two ways to use the Python interpreter: *shell mode* and *script mode*.
+There are two ways to use the Python interpreter: *shell mode* and *program mode*.
 In shell mode, you type Python expressions into the **Python shell**, and the interpreter immediately shows the result.
 The example below shows the Python shell at work.